jotidhillon/Javascript-Projects/README.md

 # Javascript-Projects
-Multiple Javascript Projects for the beginner level
+Multiple Javascript Projects for the beginner to intermediate level